PsionixSoftworks/aos-kernel/README.md

 - You must abide by the terms of the license attached to this repo.

 # Current Issues
 - The IDT cannot process interrupts and triple faults whenever one is met.
-(Broken again...)
+(Fixed again..!)